diggr/platform_mapping/README.md

 Everything is provided as is and comes without any warranty.

+## Access

+The data can be accessed in two forms: Either by cloning this repository and using the provided platform mapping files.
+Or by using the github pages, which are served from the _dist_ subdirectory as a static REST API.<https://diggr.github.io/platform_mapping>

+Using the static REST API version is preferable, as it always serves to up-to-date version, while using a cloned git repository can result in usage of an out-of-date version, e.g. if you forget to pull the latest updates before using it.

 ## Data

 The vocabulary of platform names from each source were retrieved at different time.